softchris/azure-book/azure-functions.md

 - Azure Functions

 > Azure Functions is a serverless application platform.
 Developers can host business logic that can be executed without provisioning infrastructure

+Currently supports C#, F#, and JavaScript

+## Scales and billed only when processing work
+Serverless computing helps solve the allocation problem by scaling up or down automatically, and you're only billed when your function is processing work